wildfly/quickstart/logging-tools/README.md

 Example: <http://localhost:8080/jboss-as-logging-tools/rest/greetings/Harold>

-* returns a localised "hello `name`" string where `name` is the last component of the URL.
+* Returns a localised "hello `name`" string where `name` is the last component of the URL.
-* logs a localised "Hello message sent"
+* Logs a localised "Hello message sent"

 ### http://localhost:8080/jboss-as-logging-tools/rest/greetings/`locale`/`name`